AllThingsSmitty/tweet-style-guide/README.md

 Twitter's primary special characters are the commercial at (@) and hashtag (#) symbols.
 Both will be treated as appropriate except in instances where they don't represent Twitter's expectations of the symbols.

-In instances where the commercial at is being used for purposes other than to reference a Twitter name (e.g., in CSS @supports, etc.) a zero-width space with be used after the commerical at to prevent Twitter from recognizing it as a user (i.e., @supports instead of [@supports](http://twitter.com/supports)).
+In instances where the commercial at is being used for purposes other than to reference a Twitter name (e.g., in CSS @supports, etc.) a [zero-width space](http://dontatmention.it/) with be used after the commerical at to prevent Twitter from recognizing it as an account (i.e., @supports instead of [@supports](http://twitter.com/supports)).

 In instances where the hashtag is being used for purposes other than to tag a word in a tweet (e.g., #1 team, etc.) the number abbreviations No. will be used.

 ## Emoji

-Emoji is now fully supported by Twitter but should be used sparingly.
+Emoji is now fully supported by Twitter.
 The graphical version of emoji will be used first, if available, to save available character space.
 Example:

 * :heart: instead of <3
 * :frowning: instead of :-/
 * :confused: instead of O_o

-If the graphical version of emoji doesn't exist the text version will be used instead.
+If the graphical version of emoji doesn't exist the text version will be used instead, e.g., ¯\\\_(ツ)_/¯.